neonevm/neon-evm.docs/docs/operating/operator_guide.md

  * Configuring a proxy server to perform the following operations:
     * Receiving requests over Web3 API protocol.
     * Shaping responses using Web3 API protocol.
-    * Converting transactions to Solana format.
+    * Converting transactions to the Solana format.
  * Connecting a proxy server to a Solana cluster RPC endpoint.
  * Successfully executing transactions.